Suraj151/esp8266-framework/README.md

 Registers every command and owns the binding between terminals and sessions.
 Attaching a terminal creates or finds its session and draws the login prompt; each input tick looks the session up from the terminal and makes it current before dispatching.
 Every in-flight command remembers which session owns it, so one session's half-finished prompt is never handed to another.

-Up to three sessions run at once across serial, telnet and SSH, each with its own line buffer, cursor, history position, working directory, umask and identity. [§7](#7-command-line--terminal) is the full CLI reference.
+Up to `PDI_MAX_SESSIONS` sessions run at once across serial, telnet and SSH, each with its own line buffer, cursor, history position, working directory, umask and identity — and telnet and SSH each hold a pool of their own, so several remote shells of the same kind can be open together.
+The table is sized from those pools: `PDI_MAX_SESSIONS` defaults to one console plus `TELNET_MAX_SESSIONS` plus `SSH_MAX_SESSIONS`, and a board that names a smaller number in its device config fails the build rather than leaving one transport unable to claim the slots its own pool promises. [§7](#7-command-line--terminal) is the full CLI reference.

 #### 6.2.16 TLS (no provider; transport hookup + cert provisioning)